Advisory and Admissions Center (Registration)

 N.B.
 Indiscriminate parking by students and or visitors, that results in a blockage of the free flow of traffic or inconvenience to residents, is strictly prohibited.

-At the Champs Fleurs Campus additional car-park facilities are available:
+At the Champs Fleurs Campus additional car-park facilities are available, please follow the directions of the Security officers on duty.

 At the San Fernando Campus parking is available: